Dave Pidwell

 Post in 2007

-Cambridge Heart, Inc. specializes in the research, development, and commercialization of non-invasive diagnostic products for cardiac disease.
-The company offers several key products, including the Heartwave II System, designed for Microvolt T-Wave Alternans (MTWA) testing, and the CH2000 Cardiac Stress Test System, which supports various standard and customized protocols for cardiac exercise stress testing.
-Additionally, Cambridge Heart provides Micro-V Alternans Sensors, single-use multi-segment electrodes used in MTWA tests.
-Its products are marketed primarily to cardiology group practices, hospitals, and research institutions, both in the United States and internationally through independent distributors.
-Founded in 1990, the company is headquartered in Tewksbury, Massachusetts.
+Cambridge Heart, Inc. is a company focused on the research, development, and commercialization of non-invasive diagnostic products for cardiac disease.
+Based in Tewksbury, Massachusetts, it offers several key products, including the Heartwave II System for performing Microvolt T-Wave Alternans (MTWA) tests, Micro-V Alternans Sensors designed for single-use in MTWA testing, and the CH2000 Cardiac Stress Test System, which supports a variety of cardiac exercise stress testing protocols.
+Cambridge Heart primarily sells its products to cardiology group practices, hospitals, and research institutions, and it markets its offerings internationally through independent distributors.
+Established in 1990, the company continues to play a significant role in advancing cardiac diagnostic technology.

 Cambrios Technologies